palfrey/postcode/offline/README.md

 You will first need to fetch the data.
 Go to https://www.ordnancesurvey.co.uk/opendatadownload/products.html and scroll down to `OS Open Names` and make sure "Supply format" is CSV.
 Then Shift+Select all the items in the list from HP to TV to get all the data.

 You will get an email after filling the form out.
-Copy the contents of the email into a file `list` in this folder and fetch all the links into a folder.
+Copy the contents of the email into a file `list` in this folder and fetch all the links into a folder by doing something like this:

 ```
 mkdir Src